biotorrents/gazelle/readme.md

 - run all files through generic formatters such as PHP-CS-Fixer; and
 - move all external libraries to uncomplicated package management.

+## Proper application layout

+Bio Gazelle takes cues from the best-of-breed PHP framework Laravel.
+The source code is reorganized along Laravel's lines while maintaining the comfy familiarity of OT/WCD Gazelle.
+The app logic, config, and Git repo lies outside the web root for enhanced security.
+An ongoing project involves modernizing the app based on Laravel's excellent tools.

 ## Minor changes

 - Database crypto bumped up to AES-256